elct-odoo/onboarding/README.md

 1. **Create Two Vendors**

 2. **Set Cost and Lead Time for Products**
-   - Navigate to the "Products and Purchase" Tab
+   - Navigate to the product
+   - "Purchase" Tab and set the fields

 3. **Configure Reordering Rules in Inventory App**
    - Access the Inventory App > Configuration
+   - Enable reordering rules if needed I think they are on though
    - Enable Development Mode
    - Run Scheduler

 4. **Configure Dropship**
    - Enable Dropship in Inventory Configuration
-   - Remove Make to Order (MTO) and Buy options from Product Inventory Tab, toggle Dropship
+   - Remove Make to Order (MTO) and Buy options from Product Inventory Tab, if they are checked
+   - Toggle Dropship

 5. **Configure Multi-Step Routes**
    - Enable Multistep Routes in Inventory Configuration